 You Don’t Expect A Lot Of Competition: Real estate escalation clauses are best left for properties you would expect to generate a lot of attention.
 If for nothing else, these clauses were born out of a competitive market place.
 Not every home is going to have several buyers competing over it.
 If you find yourself looking at a property that doesn’t have a lot of competition, it may be in your best interest to avoid using an escalation clause.
 That way, you won’t have to identify the highest amount you are willing to spend, and therefore negotiate a better deal.
 In neglecting to use an escalator clause, you are more likely to have leverage in the negotiation game.

-The Buyer Isn’t Interested: It is entirely possible that the home you are looking to buy is owned by someone that isn’t interested in entertaining an escalation clause.
+The Buyer Isn’t Interested: the home you are looking to buy may be owned by someone that isn’t interested in entertaining an escalation clause.
 While some sellers would live the inclusion of an escalation clause, others would rather have buyers submit exactly what they want to pay; they like the idea of buyers trying to outbid each other on the first try.
 If that’s the cause, it’s in your best interest to avoid using one altogether.

-The real estate escalation clause language you choose to include in your next offer could very well beat out the competition.
+Investors must fully understand the pros and cons of escalation clauses.
+When used correctly, and at the right time, their viability magnifies exponentially.
+When used incorrectly, an escalation clause can cause more harm than good.
+As a result, the real estate escalation clause language you choose to include in your next offer and the situation you choose to use it in could dictate the outcome of your next deal.
 It is worth noting, however, that the more specific you are, the better.
-A vague clause could actually hurt your chances, so be sure to mind due diligence.
-Above all, consult a real estate attorney to insure that your escalation clause spells out exactly what you want to happen.
+A vague clause could hurt your chances, so be sure to mind due diligence.
+Above all, consult a real estate attorney to ensure that your escalation clause spells out exactly what you want to happen.